simplajs/simpla-article/README.md

 ## Typographer

-By default simpla-article applies 'smart typography' rules to its content.
-These include:
+Simpla-article applies 'smart typography' rules to its content, including:

 - Smart quotes (`"` to `“`)
 - Automatic em dashes (`--` to `—`)
 - Automatic ellipses (`...` to `…`)

-You can disable the typographer by giving simpla-article a `noTypographer` property
+You can disable the smart typographer by giving simpla-article a `noTypographer` property

 ```html
 <simpla-article